 The use of pre-saturated wipes with a blend of 70% Isopropyl alcohol and 30% Di Ionized water is very effective when "wet cleaning" is necessary.
-These wipes are packed in user friendly "stand-up" bags.
+These wipes are packed in user friendly containers and have no loose stringy fibers that are common with wet wipes in round pop-up canisters.